XXXXzzzz000/esp-idf/docs/api-guides/build-system.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - Each call to a component makefile goes via the ``$(IDF_PATH)/make/component_wrapper.mk`` wrapper makefile.
-- This component wrapper includes all component ``Makefile.componentbuild`` files, making any recipes, variables etc in these files available to every component.
 - The ``component_wrapper.mk`` is called with the current directory set to the component build directory, and the ``COMPONENT_MAKEFILE`` variable is set to the absolute path to ``component.mk``.
 - ``component_wrapper.mk`` sets default values for all `component variables`, then includes the `component.mk` file which can override or modify these.
 - If ``COMPONENT_OWNBUILDTARGET`` and ``COMPONENT_OWNCLEANTARGET`` are not defined, default build and clean targets are created for the component's source files and the prerequisite ``COMPONENT_LIBRARY`` static library file.